j0lly/Odin/docs/scope.md

     mvp
 1. ship a simple miner module
-2. ship a facade able to output data to stout or file
+2. ship a facade able to output data to stout, file or a datastore
 3. ship an api
-4. ship a complate miner
-5. ship a complate facade with storage modules nth
-1. provides a service API for batch submission/data retrival
+4. provides a service API for batch submission/data retrival
+5. provides a cli for batch submission/data retrival